How do Google’s changes to search results affect you?

 More businesses are turning to Google Ads to plug the gap left by lower organic traffic.
 For the uninitiated advertiser, it’s vital that you:

 - know whether you’re making a profit

 It sometimes seems that Google is gradually herding us all towards paid advertising.
 Recent SERP changes certainly point that way.
-For all that, AdWords is still a profitable option for many businesses if you know what you’re doing.
+For all that, Google Ads is still a profitable option for many businesses if you know what you’re doing.

-Google has hundreds of AdWords tutorial resources if you're thinking of the DIY approach, but the best chance of keeping your costs down while still turning a profit in this crowded space is to get advice from an expert.
+Google has hundreds of Google Ads tutorial resources if you're thinking of the DIY approach, but the best chance of keeping your costs down while still turning a profit in this crowded space is to get advice from an expert.